DigitalFabricationLab-NYIT-SoAD/resources/CarveyMiniCNC/README.md

 * Students are responsible for all clean-up after use.

 * The FabLab is not responsible for lost files on publicly-used computers.
 If you are using our computer to setup your CAM files, always save a backup!

-## When you have finished your model and are ready to program and cut, please follow these two step-by-step guides:
+*When you have finished your digital model and are ready to program and cut, please follow this two-part step-by-step set of instructions...*

+## Carvey Mini CNC Operating Procedure

 PART 1: How to Set Up a CNC File Using Rhino FreeMILL *(coming soon)*

 PART 2: How to Run a Job on Carvey Using GSender *(coming soon)*

 ## Additional Resources